data-solution-automation-engine/data-solution-framework/README.md

 # Data Solution Framework

+A documentation library containing reusable design- and solution patterns.

 ## Introduction

 The Data Solution Framework provides a software and methodology independent, structured approach to developing data solutions.